“Curiosity is lying in wait for every secret.”

 Somehow I have always missed that part of the preparations.
 Now I understand the sieve.
 Because of the mixing with water, the grains have become much coarser than they were.

 I also see my illusion shattered: this is no quick dish.
 While it doesn’t exactly take hours to prepare, but to mix the tapioca with exactly the right amount of water is not a matter of course.
 Lucia adds water almost drop by drop until she gets the texture exactly right.

 Sometimes things look so simple at first glance, don’t they?
 This discovery of making proper beiju made me realize again how easy it is to watch from the outside and draw conclusions.
 And how wrong those conclusions can be if I don’t properly research, ask questions, thoroughly study what I am looking at.

-Marinaldo grew up in this village and knows every single dune.
-He married the beautiful woman and excellent cook Lucia, and they are raising five incredibly lovely children who all help out at the guesthouse.
+- Marinaldo grew up in this village and knows every single dune.
+He married Lucia and they are raising five children who all help out at the guesthouse.
 From a fisherman Marinaldo became a tourist guide who loves taking people on hiking and/or camping trips in the dunes.
 He took us for a tour to Lençois Maranhenses National Park.

 - Marinaldo owns the Guesthouse (Pousada) Lulayna Dunas.
 The guesthouse is situated in Santo Amaro, the western gateway to the spectacular Lençois Maranhenses National Park.
 This very basic guesthouse has rooms with private bathrooms and an open area in the garden shaded by a roof made of carnaúba palm leaves.

 - Rua Figueiredo Campos no. 93, Santo Amaro

 - Phone: (98) 8879-9438